jscad/OpenJSCAD.org/README.md

 > Note: you need a recent , LTS version of Node.js > 6.x.x,
-[see here for more details](https://github.com/nodejs/LTS))
+[see here for more details](https://github.com/nodejs/LTS)) all the same installation & version recomendation as for the use as command-line also apply

 ```
 npm install --save @jscad/openjscad